-Any person may report sex discrimination, including Sexual Harassment, to the Title IX Coordinator or Title IX Investigator in person, by mail, by telephone, by electronic mail, or by any other means that results in the Title IX Coordinator receiving the person's verbal or written report.
+Any person may report sex discrimination, including Sexual Harassment, to the interim Title IX in person, by mail, by telephone, by electronic mail, or by any other means that results in the Title IX Coordinator receiving the person's verbal or written report.
 Such a report may be made whether the person reporting is the person alleged to be the victim of conduct that could constitute sex discrimination or Sexual Harassment.
-Reports may be made at any time, including during non-business hours, by using the contact information listed above.
+Reports may be made at any time, including during non- business hours, by using the contact information listed above.

-Upon receipt of a report of Sexual Harassment, the Title IX Coordinator or Title IX Investigator will promptly contact the Complainant to:
+Upon receipt of a report of Sexual Harassment, the Title IX Coordinator will promptly contact the Complainant to: